Learn from Advent of Vue 2022

 }

-It is also possible to use both Options API and Composition API.
+It is possible to use both Options API and Composition API.
 Although you can access Composition API from the Options API, it’s a one-way street.
 The Composition API cannot access anything defined through the Options API.

 export default {